 Behavior of the dog can be modified through various factors (discussed below), but modification only takes place and stays in place if the behavior is encouraged consistently – on a day to day basis.

 German Shepherd Temperament includes things such as:

-- Drive: Does your dog have a high DRIVE to work or take on new challenges (NOTE: prey drive also exists as a type of drive)?
+Does your dog have a high DRIVE to work or take on new challenges (NOTE: prey drive also exists as a type of drive)?